-A business which is registered for sales and use tax can use a resale certificate form only when the merchandise being purchased is to be resold by the business.
-A business cannot use a resale certificate form to purchase merchandise that they will use and consume in the conduct of business.
+A business which is registered for sales and use tax can use a resale certificate only when the merchandise being purchased is to be resold by the business.
+A business cannot use a resale certificate to purchase merchandise that they will use and consume in the conduct of business.

-Any merchandise obtained upon resale certificate is subject to sales and use tax if it is used or consumed by the purchaser in any manner, and must be reported and the tax paid thereon direct to the appropriate jurisdiction.
+Any merchandise obtained upon resale certificate is subject to use tax if it is used or consumed by the purchaser in any manner, and must be reported and the tax paid thereon direct to the appropriate jurisdiction.

 Most states require certain elements in order for the resale certificate to be valid.
 These elements are:

 - Name and address of seller